chrisclary20/music-discography-multiple-third-party-apis/README.md

 * [Bulma CSS Library](https://bulma.io/) for styling and layout
     * [Bulma Cards Template](https://github.com/BulmaTemplates/bulma-templates/blob/master/templates/cards.html)
 * [Moment.js](https://momentjs.com/) to work with time
-* [Font Awesome](https://fontawesome.com/) and [Google Fonts](https://fonts.google.com/) for the github icon and font styling
+* [Font Awesome](https://fontawesome.com/) and [Google Fonts](https://fonts.google.com/) for the GitHub icon and font styling

 It has the following functionality.

-* Connect to two server side APIs and renders dynamic results based on user entry
+* Connects to two server side APIs and renders dynamic results based on user entry
 * Utilizes the open source CSS library [Bulma](https://github.com/jgthms/bulma)
 * Utilizes local storage to store persistent user data such as saving of users input and data including genres related to searches and previous search history
 * Customized Bulma Modal to show details of results from the Discogs API